-Four-wheel high is really for your higher speeds.
+Four-wheel high is for your higher speeds.
 That's why it's high.

-It's for the higher speeds.
-I heard a lot of people say the max speed is 65.
-The recommended max speed in four-wheel high is 60, but I'll be honest that I don't want to go over 45, when I am in four-wheel drive, just because I am overly cautious.
-I feel like, whether I'm on a trail, in the mud or out on snow, if I need to have four-wheel drive on, there really should be no reason that I'm driving more than 45 miles an hour.
+The recommended max speed in four-wheel high is 60.
+I'll be honest, I don't want to go over 45 when I am in four-wheel drive.
+That is because I am overly cautious.

+I feel like if I'm on a trail, in the mud or out on snow, if I need four-wheel drive there really should be no reason that I'm driving more than 45 miles an hour.
 If the road really warrants, or the trail, that I'm in four-wheel high, I feel like that is a very generous speed.